rabru/ansible_f5AT/README.md

 ```
 cd playbooks/files/

-# Latest version:
 wget https://github.com/F5Networks/f5-appsvcs-extension/releases/download/v3.22.1/f5-appsvcs-3.22.1-1.noarch.rpm
 ```

 Please adapt the AS3Version variable at the playbook/AS3_install.yaml playbook.

-Next you can install the package on the target BIG-IP:
+Next you can install the package on the target BIG-IP.
+Please make sure, that rpm is available on your ansible host!:

 ```
-# ansible-playbook playbooks/AS3_install.yaml -e target=bigip -e state=present
+ansible-playbook playbooks/AS3_install.yaml -e target=bigip -e state=present
 ```

 To remove the extension from the BIG-IP, you need to change the state to absent:

 ```
-# ansible-playbook playbooks/AS3_install.yaml -e target=bigip -e state=absent
+ansible-playbook playbooks/AS3_install.yaml -e target=bigip -e state=absent
 ```

 ## File based Ansible integration over REST